Chrd26/chrd26.github.io/_posts/2024-08-19-myth-of-normal-book-review.markdown

 top: 1
 sidebar: []
 ---

-The "Myth of Normal" is a book written by Dr. Gabor Maté.
+# Myth of Normal by Dr. Gabor Maté

 The book presents a research on how trauma and stress have long term effects on both mental and physical health.
 The appearance of autoimmune illnesses, cancer, and ADHD have perceptibly risen affecting a significant portion of the population and medical scientists have been unable to discover the cause

 The stress and toxicity of modern times have affected negatively the quality of life of a significant portion of the population.
 Dr. Gabor Maté interviews people who have been affected by terribly ailments and still have managed to recuperate themselves to the surprise of their physicians.